Alexandrov spaces with maximal number of extremal points: Abstract

 \section{Abstract}

-We show that $n$-dimensional nonnegatively curved Alexandrov space with maximal possible number of extremal points is isometric to a factor of $\RR^n$ by a crystallographic group action and describe the actions which appear this way.
+We show that any $n$-dimensional nonnegatively curved Alexandrov space with the maximal possible number of extremal points is isometric to a quotient space of $\RR^n$ by an action of a crystallographic group.
+We describe all such actions.